 Generate necessary design and implementation artifacts that will support life-cycle management, defined as service development, testing, certification, registration, sustainment and evolution aligned with defined requirements.
 These artifacts will include the metadata needed for service life-cycle management IAW the current version of the DoD Discovery Metadata Specification (DDMS).
-The design and implementation artifacts are owned by the Government and provided to the Government representative prior to the end of the task order at no additional cost to the Government unless otherwise stated in the task order.
+The design and implementation artifacts for Top Secret network systems and applications, as well as ISR mission systems, are owned by the Government and provided to the Government representative prior to the end of the task order at no additional cost to the Government unless otherwise stated in the task order.